westlake-repl/Cryo-IEF/README.md

     (cryowizard) $ cd path/to/requirements
     (cryowizard) $ pip install -r requirements.txt

 Installation may take a few minutes.
-Alternatively, you can install the required packages using `conda`.
-All necessary packages are listed in `requirements.txt`, except for `conda install`, which can currently only be installed via `pip` (see [cryosparc-tools](https://tools.cryosparc.com/intro.html)).
+Alternatively, you can install the required packages using `conda install`.
+All necessary packages are listed in `requirements.txt`.
+Please note that `cryosparc-tools` can currently only be installed via `pip` (see [cryosparc-tools](https://tools.cryosparc.com/intro.html)).

 ### CryoWizard Installation
 The CryoWizard pipeline utilizes APIs provided by CryoSPARC.
 Please ensure that you have installed [CryoSPARC](https://cryosparc.com/).
 Note that the version of `cryosparc-tools` specified in `requirements.txt` must correspond to your CryoSPARC installation.